MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Disable-PSRemoting.md

 ```

 This example shows the effect of using the Disable-PSRemoting cmdlet.
-To run this command sequence, start Windows PowerShell with the "Run as administrator" option.
+To run this command sequence, start Windows PowerShell with the Run as administrator option.

 The first command uses the Disable-PSRemoting cmdlet to disable all registered session configurations on the Server01 computer.